Used car prices: Leveraging the trend for affordable car financing

 What loan term is recommended for a car loan?

-Do electric cars really depreciate that much?
+Do electric cars really depreciate so much?

-What does an interest rate independent of creditworthiness mean?
+What does credit-independent interest rate mean?